 Karnataka Road Trip Plan

 I commenced my road trip from Bangalore – the capital city of Karnataka.
-In a span of a week, my friends and me managed to cover as much as nine different destinations, the details of which I will be sharing with you in the current blog.
+In a span of a week, my friends and I managed to cover as many as nine different destinations, the details of which I will be sharing with you in the current blog.
 By the end of the week, we returned to Bangalore and finally took a flight back home.